mongodb/specifications/source/transactions/tests/README.rst

     - ``name``: The name of the operation on ``object``.

     - ``object``: The name of the object to perform the operation on.
-Can be "database", collection", "session0", or "session1".
+Can be "database", "collection", "session0", or "session1".

     - ``collectionOptions``: Optional, parameters to pass to the Collection() used for this operation.